By Ernst Lamothe Jr.

 1. Viruses are different than bacteria

 The most important distinction between bacteria and viruses is that antibiotic drugs usually kill bacteria, but they aren’t effective against viruses.
+Infections caused by bacteria include strep throat, tuberculosis and urinary tract infections.
 Diseases caused by viruses include chickenpox, AIDS and the common cold.
-Infections caused by bacteria include strep throat, tuberculosis and urinary tract infections.
-If you notice signs of strep throat in your child, you may consider scheduling him for a rapid pediatric strep exam to confirm.

 “Viruses cannot survive by themselves.
 They need to live inside a human or animal cell,” said Bottler.
 “Viruses feed off the cells and use protein and amino acids and they grab onto the cell and replicate to form new little viruses.
 Once they form, then we can directly spread it to others in various ways.”